True name: Folklore and literature

-According to practices in folklore, referred to as 'the Law of Names'; knowledge of a true name allows one to affect another person or being magically.
+According to practices in folklore, referred to as 'the Law of Names', knowledge of a true name allows one to affect another person or being magically.
 It is stated that knowing someone's, or something's, true name therefore gives the person (who knows the true name) power over them.
 This effect is used in many tales, such as in the German fairytale of Rumpelstiltskin: within Rumpelstiltskin and all its variants, the girl can free herself from the power of a supernatural helper who demands her child by learning its name.

 A legend of Saint Olaf recounts how a troll built a church for the saint at a fantastic speed and price, but the saint was able to free himself by learning the troll's name during a walk in the woods.
 Similarly, the belief that children who were not baptised at birth were in particular danger of having the fairies kidnap them and leave changelings in their place may stem from their unnamed state.
 In the Scandinavian variants of the ballad Earl Brand, the hero can defeat all his enemies until the heroine, running away with him, pleads with him by name to spare her youngest brother.

 In Scandinavian beliefs, more magical beasts, such as the Nix, could be defeated by calling their name.
 For the same reason significant objects in Germanic mythology, which were considered to have some kind of intrinsic personality, had their own names too, for example the legendary Sword Balmung.

 In the folklore of Northern England, there was the belief that a boggart should never be named, for when the boggart was given a name, it could not be reasoned with nor persuaded, but would become uncontrollable and destructive.

 Giacomo Puccini used a similar theme in the opera Turandot.
 The plot turns on whether or not Princess Turandot could learn the name of her unwanted suitor.
-If she does, she could execute him; if she doesn't, she would have to marry him.
+If she does, she could execute him; if she does not, she would have to marry him.

-In cryptography

-The term "true name" is sometimes used in cryptography and computer security to refer to a name that is assumed to uniquely identify a principal in a global namespace (for example, an X.500 or X.509 Distinguished name).
-This usage is often critical, with the implication that use of true names is difficult to enforce and unwise to rely on.